AI Travel Bot Picks WORST Backpacker Hostel

 Alun:

-[6:20] Well, so you think that there's almost like a desire when you're traveling amongst a certain class
+[6:20] Well, so you think that there's almost like a desire when you're traveling amongst a certain class of slightly toxic people.

 Adam: